Laws that are relevant to estate planning are always changing, and this is why you should be aware of the current state of affairs.

 Schedule a Free Consultation

-We are up-to-date on current laws, and we are sensitive to the needs of the LGBT community.
+We are up-to-date on current laws, and we are sensitive to the needs of the LGBTQ community.
 If you would like to discuss things with a licensed attorney, contact us through this page to set up a free consultation: Indianapolis IN Estate Planning Attorneys.